mr2raccoon/caactus/README.md

 > **Variable Names** and **Class Order** are shared with Summary Statistics — set them once in Global Settings.

-## 7Running caactus from the command line
+## 7. Running caactus from the command line
 ### 7.1 Setup config.toml-file
 - copy config/config.toml to your working directory and modify it as needed.
 - the caactus scripts are setup for pulling the information needed for running from the file